Green Tea Culture

 Shaded tea field covered to grow gyokuro before harvest

-Gyokuro tea fields are covered for weeks before harvest to increase sweetness and umami.
+Gyokuro tea fields are covered for weeks before harvest.

 From Garden to Needle